 | Difficulty rating | ★★★★ Brutal — hardest fight in the game |

-If you have been hoarding magnum rounds, stacked grenades, and heavy medical injectors for the last ten hours, this is exactly where you burn them all.
+If you have been hoarding Requiem Revolver rounds, stacked grenades, and heavy medical injectors for the last ten hours, this is exactly where you burn them all.
 Victor Gideon is the last fight in the game — there is no reason to save resources past this point.

 Before entering the boss arena, do the following: